×

 You could also show students a video clip of the game being played so that they have an idea of what game play actually looks like.
 This will also give students to hear the vocabulary used by actual native speakers of the language.

-For that, I recommend FluentU, which is an innovative language learning program that uses a large library of authentic native-produced videos to teach.
+For that, you could try FluentU, which is an innovative language learning program that uses a large library of authentic native-produced videos to teach.
 Videos like news clips, vlogs and movie trailers have interactive subtitles that you can click to learn more about any word.

 During the game